 The notes are convertible at the option of the note holder into the Company's common stock at a conversion price stipulated in the conversion agreement.
 In addition, the note holders receive warrants to purchase shares of common stock that are fully vested and will expire in one year from the date of issuance.
-As a result, the Company records a note discount to account for the relative fair value of the warrants, the notes' beneficial conversion feature or BCF, and original issue discount of 10% (OID).
+As a result, the Company records a note discount to account for the relative fair value of the warrants and original issue discount of 10% (OID).
 The note discounts are amortized over the term of the notes or amortized in full upon its conversion to common stock.